couchbase/cbft/cmd/cbft_cbcollect_info_cookbook.md

     grep rebalance cbc*/ns_server.http_access.log | grep POST

-To get the goroutine dump out of our fts_diag.json in original formatting...
+To get the goroutine dump out of fts_diag.json in original formatting...

     cat fts_diag.json | jq -r '.["/debug/pprof/goroutine?debug=2"]'

     # The -r is the magic to get it back out of a json string,
     # removing quoting, and evaluate newlines again.

+To get the heap pprof dump out of fts_diag.json in original formatting...

+    cat fts_diag.json | jq -r '.["/debug/pprof/heap?debug=1"]'

 As another approach, to have cbft process to log or dump goroutine info (to stdout/stderr or logs)...